easytocloud/sso-tools/README.md

 **Note:** The AWS CLI is not automatically installed and should be set up separately if not already present on your system.

-## Setup and Configuration
+## Usage

-1. Ensure you have AWS CLI v2 installed and configured for SSO access.
+### Basic Usage

-2. Run the `generate-sso-config` command to create your AWS CLI config file and directory structure:
+To generate the AWS CLI config and create the directory structure:

 ```bash
 generate-sso-config --create-directories